 The last on this list merits further discussion.
 As we will note below, while most Legal Departments have established panels, they fail to monitor and maintain them effectively.

 All told, these activities are the proverbial “low-hanging fruit” of legal spend and external counsel management.
-These uncomplicated tasks provide an important foundation for substantive legal operations improvements.
+These uncomplicated tasks provide an important foundation for substantive and impactful legal operations improvements.

 With a majority of Legal Departments taking a scalpel – or a chainsaw – to their spending plans, it’s fine timing to take legal spend and external counsel management to the next level.
 Indeed, by adopting some of the activities below, in-house lawyers can ensure a consistent (or maybe higher) level of quality from law firms and external service providers, even while cutting costs.